eubinecto/cr-cw1/delieverables/report.md

 ### optimising epochs

-(a figure showing when this should be stopped.)
+(a figure showing when epoch should be stopped.)

 early stopping - we could do this.. right?
 Just do this by hand... and as for the other parts..
 - cite early stopping?
 (Hands-on ML with tensorflow)